AUSTRALIAN ASSOCIATION FOR THE STUDY OF RELIGION

 Conference Theme: Religion and Violence

 The 2019 AASR conference will be held from December 5-6 at the city campus of the University of Newcastle, co-hosted by the AASR and the University of Newcastle's Centre for the Study of Violence and the School of Humanities and Social Sciences.
-A full day workshop for postgraduates and early career researchers will be organised on 4 December.
+A series of pre-conference workshops will be held on 4 December.

 Proposal for papers has now closed.
 If you wish to propose a late submission please email the conference convenor Dr Kathleen McPhillips, Kathleen.email@example.com

 We invite scholarly reflections on the complex and diverse relations between religion and violence, incorporating counter discourses of peace and social justice.

 The relationship between religion and violence continues to be contentious and marked by significant changes in global and domestic politics including humanitarian crises, displaced peoples particularly asylum seekers, the rise and fall of extremist religious movements, the status of hate speech, the role of social media and the ongoing threat of religious terrorism.